carolinamattsson/carolinamattsson.github.io/index.md

 # Hello!

-I am Network Scientist developing the knowledge we need to understand economies as complex systems.
-Currently a Postdoc with the Computational Network Science Lab within LIACS at Leiden University, where I study real-world production networks, financial transaction networks, and supply chains.
-One day I'll be able to tell you where, exactly, your money goes.
+I am Network Scientist developing the network analysis tools and modeling frameworks we need to study the economy as a complex system.
+Currently a Postdoc with the Computational Network Science group within LIACS at Leiden University, where I study real-world production networks, financial transaction networks, and temporal network representations.
+Before this, I have been a member of the Lazer Lab advancing methods in computational social science and an NSF INTERN with Microfinance Opportunities incorporating network science into financial diaries methodologies.

-In May, 2020 I became one of the first to graduate from the innovative PhD program out of the Network Science Institute at Northeastern University.
-My dissertation delves into the most minute details of mobile money payment systems and builds up a broadly applicable way to analyze large-scale transaction data.
-It turns out that the movement of money can be a *fascinating* perspective to take on Economics.
+In May, 2020 I became one of the first to graduate from the innovative Network Science PhD program out of the Network Science Institute at Northeastern University.
+My dissertation introduces a network analysis approach for large-scale transaction data and maps the movement of e-money through mobile money payment systems.
+It turns out that "following the money" through networks can be a *fascinating* perspective to take on Economics.

-*I expect to return to the Economics job market in 2022 -- need some Data Science in your department?*
+*I expect to return to the Economics job market in 2022 -- need some Network/Data/Computational Social Science in your department?*

 ### Education